DeprezM/HCA_analysis/README.md

-# Analysis of the human healthy airways atlas at single-cell level.
+# Analysis of the human healthy airways at single-cell level.
 The code is structured in 6 steps each with specific inputs and outputs (available in the data section).

 ### 1. Primary data analysis
 Example code of the individual exploratory analysis performed on each of the 35 samples composing the atlas, with use of the Seurat v3 R package.
-From this initial analysis, repeated on the 35 samples, we obtained a rough estimate of the cell type composition of the atlas (to be refined later in the code) and a list of robust marker genes found expressed in the cell types identified across all 35 samples.
+From this initial analysis, repeated on the 35 samples, we obtained a rough estimate of the cell type composition of the atlas (to be refined later in the code) and a list of robust marker genes found expressed in the each cell types identified across all 35 samples.

 Output from this step : Robust_marker_genes.tsv